Rubber

 Where does rubber grow?

 Rubber is native to South America.
 Its cultivation has spread to all tropical regions, more specifically to Southeast Asia as well as West and Central Africa.
 The history of natural rubber production in Nigeria began in 1894 with the exploitation of Funtumia elastic, indigenous wild rubber.
-Rubber is grown in Edo, Delta, Ondo, Ogun, Abia, Anambra, Akwa Ibom, Cross River, Rivers, Ebonyi and Bayelsa States where the amount of rainfall is between 1 800 mm and 2 000 mm per annum.
+Rubber trees are grown in Edo, Delta, Ondo, Ogun, Abia, Anambra, Akwa Ibom, Cross River, Rivers, Ebonyi and Bayelsa States where the amount of rainfall is between 1 800 mm and 2 000 mm per annum.

 Rubber cultivation

 Since the mid-twentieth century, all plantations have used selected plant material obtained through grafting.
-Rootstocks are raised in nurseries for six months before receiving a graft.
+Rootstocks are raised in nurseries for 6 months before receiving a graft.
 These small rubber trees are then transplanted into the field, with a density of about 500 to 550 trees per hectare.
 After six years, they reach physiological maturity and the vegetative stage allowing for the start of tapping, through a fine incision in the bark to extract the latex.
 The rubber tree has a lifecycle of almost 30 years: when the trees’ yield decreases, the timber can be used for furniture, pulp or even firewood, or else it can be left in the field to decay naturally and maintain a good level of organic matter in the soil.

 Harvesting